jonalmeida/jonalmeida.github.com/content/blog/2026-03-05-firefox-android-studio-setup/index.md

 Lately, the default seems to be for it to follow `GRADLE_LOCAL_JAVA_HOME` which is a property we can't easily override, so we have to manually set this ourselves.

 {{ image(path="android-studio-build-tools-gradle.png") }}

+Using the same Android SDK also helps speed things up and avoids source confusion.
+You can typically find it in `~/.mozbuild/android-sdk-macosx` and update it at Settings | Languages & Frameworks | Android SDK.

+{{ image(path="android-studio-android-sdk.png") }}

 ## Debugging